Sigfried/cheder-cal/README.md

          (Then have to also learn something about HTML, CSS, (React?), etc.)
      - Cons:
        - Messier than python

+##### Notes (MFB during class)
+    - Five people
+    - A few online resources
+    - Five computers
+    - GitHub account
+    - Knowledge of language, calendars, and programming

 ##### Minutes
 - Tool choices: Python (unless SSG's need to check syntax all the time gets annoying) -- all, especially JM
   - Goals: Just build the converter. nothing else for now (MG)
   - We went on a lot of tangents, but only to fill in knowledge about technology.
 Some questions we answered:
     - What's a command line, what's a graphical user interface (GUI)?